cloudinary/cloudinary_wordpress/readme.txt

 * Decoupling Cloudinary metadata from attachment metadata
 * Fixed the duplicated suffix when re-syncing assets to Cloudinary
+* Added a query parameter to the requested URL's

 = 2.7.4 (23 June 2021) =